-Under the Data Protection Act 1998 (DPA), we are required to notify our use of personal data to the Information Commissioner’s Office (ICO).
-You can see our current notification on the ICO website: FCA Notification to the ICO.
+Under the Data Protection Act 1998, we are required to notify our use of personal data to the Information Commissioner’s Office (ICO).
+You can see our current notification on the ICO website.

-We collect personal data about a range of people, including:
+We collect personal data about a range of people:

 This privacy notice also provides information about:

-Parliament has given us a wide range of functions (things we have to do or may decide to do) to help us achieve the objectives Parliament has set for us.
+Parliament has given us a wide range of functions (things we have to do or may decide to do) to help us achieve the objectives they have set for us.
 The objectives include protecting consumers and the ‘integrity’ of the UK’s financial system.